 18/05/2006 13:21:16

 In the case of newly laid concrete it is important that the concrete has been laid for a minimum of 29 days before considering applying a coating.
 The moisture content of the concrete should be below 6%.
 The main problem with the new concrete floors is the weak top surface layer known as laitence.
 This water rich top layer forms during the drying out period and is mechanically weak.
-In addition to the poor mechanical properties, the laitence has a chemical composition different from the rest of the concrete.
+In addition to the poor mechanical properties, the laitance has a chemical composition different from the rest of the concrete.

 Concrete floors with the laitence are obviously poor substrates to apply coatings to.
-It should therefore be a pre-condition that the laitence be removed prior to the application of any floor coating.
+It should therefore be a pre-condition that the laitance be removed prior to the application of any floor coating.
 This is normally carried out by the application of an acid wash, then clean water rinse.

 Old Concrete